kingdonb/examples-volumes-nfs/README.md

 Roadmap of todos here, under the quickstart notes:

-[ ]: The service IP is not known at the time of instantiating the service, as reflected by the original non-helm quickstart instructions, the requirement to run `kubectl describe services nfs-server`.
+- [ ]: The service IP is not known at the time of instantiating the service, as reflected by the original non-helm quickstart instructions, the requirement to run `kubectl describe services nfs-server`.

-kingdonb/examples-volumes-nfs#2: You can't use Cluster DNS when setting up PVs
+<a href="https://github.com/kingdonb/examples-volumes-nfs/issues/2">kingdonb/examples-volumes-nfs#2</a>: You can't use Cluster DNS when setting up PVs

 It would be better to depend on cluster discovery or DNS so that the client PV does not require knowledge of the IP address, instead inferring information about the location of the service through the known value of the service name.

-[ ]: The cloud provider and storage provisioner may be variable and should be configurable as a user option in values.yaml.
+- [ ]: The cloud provider and storage provisioner may be variable and should be configurable as a user option in values.yaml.

 If other storage provisioners require different storageClass settings or otherwise need adjustments to the provisioner/pv in order to claim a persistent disk, then these facts should be configurable from the values.yaml.

-[ ]: A better example of an NFS consumer than the web rc is possible.
+- [ ]: A better example of an NFS consumer than the web rc is possible.

 My idea is to build an "off-cluster Minio" service provider for the proposed change in deis/workflow#857.
 The Minio service should be implemented as NFS